gfrison/gfrison.github.io/_posts/2023-11-29-essay-perception-attention.md

 ---
-title: "a brief essay about perception and attention"
+title: "a brief account of the intersection between perception and attention"
 share: true
 header:
   og_image: /assets/images/cognitive3.jpg